 Alex Morgan retires from professional soccer and is expecting her second child

+Over the course of a 15-year career with the United States national team, Morgan made an impact on and off the field, fighting for equal pay and speaking out about social justice issues.

-In addition to World Cup titles in 2015 and 2019, Morgan also won a gold medal with the United States at the 2012 London Olympics.
+In addition to World Cup titles in 2015 and 2019, Morgan also won a gold medal with the United States at the 2012 London Olympics and a bronze at the Tokyo Games in 2021.
 She first joined the national team in 2009.

-Over her career with the U.S. team, she played in 224 matches, ninth-all time, with 123 goals (fifth all-time) and 53 assists (ninth all-time).
+Morgan played in 224 matches for the national team, ninth-all time, with 123 goals (fifth all-time) and 53 assists (ninth all-time).
+She was named the U.S. Soccer Player of the Year in 2012 and 2018.

-“I grew up on this team, it was so much more than soccer,” Morgan said in a statement.
-“It was the friendships and the unwavering respect and support among each other, the relentless push for global investment in women’s sports, and the pivotal moments of success both on and off the field.
-I am so incredibly honored to have borrowed the crest for more than 15 years.
-I learned so much about myself in that time and so much of that is a credit to my teammates and our fans.
-I feel immense pride in where this team is headed, and I will forever be a fan of the USWNT.”

 Her final game with the United States came on June 4, 2024, against South Korea.
 She was not on the roster of players that won the gold medal at the Paris Olympics.

-Morgan was among the players who sued U.S. Soccer in 2019 for gender discrimination, citing inequitable pay and treatment compared to the men’s national team.
-In 2022, the sides agreed to collective bargaining agreements that pay both teams equally.
+Morgan was among five players who filed a complaint to the Equal Employment Opportunity Commission in 2016 for wage discrimination.
+The players sued U.S. Soccer in 2019, citing inequitable pay and treatment compared to the men’s national team.
+The lawsuit was settled and in 2022 the sides agreed to collective bargaining agreements that pay both teams equally.

+“Success for me is defined by never giving up and giving your all, and I did just that,” Morgan said.
+“I’m giving my all every single day on the field, and I did that giving my all in the relentless push for investment in women’s sports, because we deserve that.”

+Morgan has played for the Wave since 2022.
+She also had stints with the Portland Thorns and the Orlando Pride during the course of her NWSL career.
+In 2022, she was the league’s Golden Boot winner for most goals.
+She also played internationally for Lyon and Tottenham.

 AP soccer: https://apnews.com/hub/soccer